Obrenovac

 Obrenovac (Обреновац, [obrěːnoʋat͡s]) is a municipality of the city of Belgrade.
-According to the 2011 census results, the municipality has a population of 71,419 inhabitants, while the urban area has 24,568 inhabitants.
+According to the 2022 census results, the municipality has a population of 68,882 inhabitants, while the urban area has 25,380 inhabitants.
+The old name for Obrenovac was Palež.

 The largest Serbian thermal power plant TPP Nikola Tesla is located on the outskirts of the municipality.
-Obrenovac was also submerged and completely evacuated during the 2014 Southeast Europe floods.
+Stubline transmitter, one of the most powerful broadcasting stations ever built is also situated in this municipality, Obrenovac was also submerged and completely evacuated during the 2014 Southeast Europe floods.

 Geography

 Obrenovac is situated 30 km south-west of central Belgrade near bends of the river Sava to the north.
 The river Kolubara flows to the east of the town on its way to join the Sava.

 Total land area of the municipality of Obrenovac is 411 km2.
 Apart from the town, it consists of the following villages:

-Some of the neighborhoods in the town are Topolice, Rojkovac, Dudovi, Rvati, Muzička kolonija, Sljivice, Belo polje, Gaj and Stočnjak.
+Some of the neighborhoods in the town are Topolice, Rojkovac, Dudovi, Rvati, Muzička kolonija, Sljivice, Belo polje, Gaj, and Stočnjak.

 History

 In the Middle Ages, the area was part of Serbian states.
 King of Srem Dragutin Nemanjić ruled it between 1282 and 1319, and established monasteries in Grabovac and Mislođin.
 In 1521, it was conquered by the Ottoman Empire, who ruled it for the next 300 years.
 Subsequently, it was site of numerous battles in frequent Ottoman–Habsburg wars and often changed hands.
 Austrian Regent of Serbia Charles Alexander, Duke of Württemberg built a summer house in nearby village of Stubline (then Neudorf).
 During a period of Austrian rule, between 1688. and 1717, the town was called Zweibrücken ('two bridges'), and during the Turkish rule it was called Palež ('arson'), possibly as a reference to frequent looting and fires it was subjected to.

 On 11 April 1815, during the Second Serbian Uprising, the town was burned to the ground by Serbian forces in a battle against Ottomans.
 It was restored in 1859 by prince of Serbia Miloš Obrenović, after whom it was named.
+Church of the Holy Spirit was built in Obrenovac in 1870 and has a status of a protected cultural monument.

+The Day of the Municipality is December 20, the date of the decree of Prince Miloš Obrenović by which the name of Obrenovac was instituted, and its patron day is the Holy Trinity.

 The Municipality of Obrenovac was incorporated within community of Belgrade municipalities in 1957.

-The Day of the Municipality is December 20, the date of the decree of Prince Miloš Obrenović by which the name of Obrenovac was instituted, and its patron day is the Holy Trinity.

 Obrenovac was Serbian town which suffered the greatest damage by the unprecedented floods in May 2014.
 Most of the population has been evacuated to safety.
 Sudden surge of water from Kolubara river on May 15 devastated the town, killing at least 14 persons, with several persons still missing.

 Demographics

-According to the 2011 census results, the municipality of Obrenovac has a population of 72,524 inhabitants.
+According to the 2022 census results, the municipality of Obrenovac has a population of 68,882 inhabitants.